ArneStenkrona/Prototype/README.md

 is solely developed as a hobby and learning experience.
 //Arne

-Prototype utilizes the SDL library.
+Prototype utilizes the SDL library for multimedia purposes and imgui for GUI purposes.